How stress hammers a pig’s intestinal system

 Largest immune organ

-“The gut is the largest interface between the body and the outside world and houses the largest immune system in the body,” says Adam Moeser, DVM, PhD, associate professor and Matilda Wilson Endowed Chair of Large-Animal Clinical Sciences at Michigan State University.
+“The gut is the largest interface between the body and the outside world and houses the largest immune system in the body,” says Adam Moeser, DVM, PhD, Michigan State University.

 The gut is very sensitive to environmental stressors, which can disrupt many gut functions critical for disease resistance and performance.
 For example, stress causes loss of GI barrier function (increased gut permeability) and can trigger inflammation.
 Chronic stressors can weaken the gut immune system leading to increased risk for GI infections, adds Moeser, director of the university’s Gastrointestinal Stress Biology Laboratory.
 Further, stress-reduced feed intake hampers the digestion and absorption of nutrients, contributing to performance losses.